 Dental problems in dogs that are left untreated may get into the bloodstream and circulate to the heart, lungs, and kidneys.

 Small breeds are at greater risk than large breeds for severe consequences of untreated dental disease.

-The Most Important Thing Owners Can Do Know How To Remove Plaque From Dogs Teeth
+The Most Important Thing Owners Can Do to Prevent Dental Problems in Dogs

 The one thing people who love their dogs need to know about dental care for dogs is this: